 - Staff meetings

 - through teams and our local consultative committee

 - with parents and P&C meetings

 - through sub-committees.

-Parents are encouraged to check agenda items for P&C meetings in our newsletter and attend if they wish to contribute to these consultation processes.
+Parents are encouraged to check agenda items for P&C meetings on the P&C Facebook page and attend if they wish to contribute to these consultation processes.